liz3/blog/content/posts/2024-06-21-eink-display.md

 <video style="height: auto; width: auto; display: block; margin: 0 auto; max-height: 600px;" controls><source src="/images/eink/connector.mov" type="video/mp4"></video>
 So the thing is: **even after understanding this, the display still did not update.
 Making me believe it was broken, but the next day it started working**.
 That was very confusing and to this day i am not sure why it just started working randomly.

 Another issue was the confusion about the voltage the display needs, 3.3V or 5V?
-The dataheet from Waveshare does not make that obvious.
+The datasheet from Waveshare does not make that obvious.
 It states it supports both.
 I can confirm it does work with 3.3V, connecting the VCC line to a 3.3V power connector on the pico.

 ## Display something
 As mentioned earlier i decided to not use a library but to implement the driver code myself.